ARTICLE 60 - Ethical Conduct of Research

 Selection and Conduct of Research

 (b) The primary responsibility for the selection and conduct of research rests with the individuals performing the research.
 In addition, in the case of collaborative or team research, the research director or principal investigator has an accountability for the research of the group or team.
-In the case of research conducted by graduate student(s) for major papers or projects, theses or equivalent, or dissertations, the instructor, advisor, or research director of the student(s) shall provide and explain these policies to the student(s) and shall satisfy her/himself that the student(s) understand the requirements within the policies in relation to the research being carried out by the student(s).
-The instructor, advisor or research director shall take reasonable steps that she/he deems necessary to ensure that research carried out by the student(s) does not violate the policies and, in particular, shall require the student(s) to give a signed undertaking that they have not violated the policies in any way.
+In the case of research conducted by graduate student(s) for major papers or projects, theses or equivalent, or dissertations, the instructor, advisor, or research director of the student(s) shall provide and explain these policies to the student(s) and shall satisfy themselves that the student(s) understand the requirements within the policies in relation to the research being carried out by the student(s).
+The instructor, advisor or research director shall take reasonable steps that are necessary to ensure that research carried out by the student(s) does not violate the policies and, in particular, shall require the student(s) to give a signed undertaking that they have not violated the policies in any way.

 Supervision of Research Personnel